-While Tesla doesn’t run an ordinary chain of car dealerships, it does own and operate service centers across the United States.
-These act as both maintenance locations and showrooms where you can see the cars in person, ask questions and take one out for a test drive.
+While Tesla doesn’t run an ordinary chain of car dealerships, it does own and operate service centers across the U.S. These act as both maintenance locations and showrooms where you can see the cars in person, ask questions and take one out for a test drive.
 Make sure to do so.
-(You may have to schedule a test drive in advance, because the company keeps relatively few cars at each showroom lot.)
+You may have to schedule a test drive in advance, because the company keeps relatively few cars at each showroom lot.

 For people who don’t live near a showroom, Tesla offers two options.
 First, the company periodically hosts test drive events across the country and around the world.
 You can look up upcoming events on Tesla’s website.
 Second, Tesla lets you return its cars in three days if you haven’t taken one for a test drive, so technically you can try the car out after spending a year’s salary on one.